Mobility as a Service is desperately

 desperately trying to improve, albeit with stacks of constraints and at a glacial rate compared to any of the Victorians including the incredible Brunel.

-If you want to feel like a chronic underachiever, you can do no better than learn about the Second Greatest Briton (after Darwin but Before Lady Di).
+If you want to feel like a chronic underachiever, you can do no better than learn about the Second Greatest Briton (after Darwin but weirdly only just before Lady Di).

 The dream lives on.
 BlockMark is working on MaaS today with our Ticketty Boo project in association with Go Ahead Group and LM Labs to provide ticketless ticketing.

 In 1835 Brunel wanted One Ticket to rule them all; a single ticket from London to New York.

 In hindsight – the dream was the easy bit.
 Execution is always the challenge.
 But being clever and of firm resolve (Isambard means ‘Iron-Bright’) he then went on to build;